sketch2react/sketch-assistants/core/src/rules/text-name-component-name/README.md

 # text-name-component-name

 Text name must contain one pair of curly brackets.
+Texts which are made exportable are excluded.

 ## Rationale